inkandswitch/backstitch/CONTRIBUTING.md

-# Godot Collaboration Plugin: Developer's Guide
+# Backstitch: Contributor's Guide

+We'd love your help developing Backstitch.
+Here's how to get started.

 ### Prerequisites